 There’s no firm rule for traveling around on Goa local bus.
 It is the most convenient and affordable way to explore the town.
 If you consider my thoughts then,

 Goa local Bus service+ Foot = Best way to explore the entire region

-If you would like to add anything, share your views on traveling on Goa local bus.
+If you want to add anything, share your views on traveling on Goa local bus.

 Then, do let me know in the comments.

 If the article has helped you, don’t forget to share and follow the blog.